codesandbox/codesandbox-client/packages/homepage/content/changelog/3-6-2/index.md

 2. We no longer show ads in the editor to anonymous users
 3. [@jyash97](https://github.com/codesandbox/codesandbox-client/pull/3886) added
    a copy sandbox link option for sandboxes on the dashboard
+4. We added a button when viewing previews fullscreen to protect folks from phishing attempts

 #### Fixes